 Before each assembly, specific instructions will be given for students to move to the area of the assembly.
 Students are expected to cooperate with the assembly program.
-Students who are inattentive or who are distracting the audience or the presenter will be subject to disciplinary action.
+Students who are

 Gym/Weight Room

 All use of the gym/weight room is to be scheduled through the Athletic Department.
 Any student use of these Columbus facilities MUST be with adult supervision.
 Because of liability issues, any violation will result in disciplinary action.